 Only one of those really works.
 Can you guess which one?

+If you guessed persuade, you’re right!
 The art of persuasion comes easily to some but is hard work for others.
-With practice, though, anyone can be effectively persuasive.
+However, with practice, anyone can be effectively persuasive.

 Persuasive people have clarity of vision.
 They know what they want and they go after it.
 Visualize what it is that you want.
 Understand what will happen if your vision comes true, and what will happen if it doesn’t.
 You will then have a clearer focus.

-Step 2: Formulate your idea into a purpose
+Step 2: Formulate your goal into a purpose

 Step 4: Speak with conviction